 Rebel Without a Cause - the police officer played by Ed Platt.
 He lets Jim know that he's there to talk to when things are driving him crazy (and things are driving him crazy).

-Admiral Marcus, Carol's father and the chief of Starfleet Command.
+Admiral Marcus, Carol's father and the chief of Starfleet Command, in Into Darkness.
 He's really evil, and attempts to destroy the Enterprise to cover up Section 31's actions and start a war with the Klingons.
 As a few of the crew try to convince Kirk, even the "reasonable" parts are major crimes and massively immoral.

 Elysium: President Patel is considerably less reactionary than Delacourt.